shirashko/shirashko/README.md

 ### Hi there 👋

-My name is Shir Rashkovits, and I am a Software Engineer at Lightricks, as well as a third-year student pursuing a degree in Computer Science and Cognition Science at the Hebrew University of Jerusalem.
-I'm passionate about neural networks, image processing, natural language processing, and algorithms.
+My name is Shir Rashkovits, and I am a Software Engineer at Lightricks.
+I hold a Bachelor’s degree in Computer Science and Cognitive Science from the Hebrew University of Jerusalem.
+I’m passionate about neural networks, image processing, natural language processing, and algorithms.

 ## Programing Languages & Tools